abpio/abp-commercial-docs/en/themes/lepton-x/commercial/blazor.md

 @Name
 ```

-* If you prefer to use code-behind file for the C# code of your component, create a razor component, like `MySideMenuLayout.razor.cs`, in your blazor application as shown below: see below:
+* If you prefer to use a code-behind file for the C# code of your component, create a razor component, like `MySideMenuLayout.razor.cs`, in your blazor application as shown below:

 ```csharp